In Denmark, there are a variety of ways to identify a party’s assets, depending on the type of asset in question.

 Denmark is also a party to the 1933 Convention on recognition and enforcement of judgments rendered in Nordic countries, which, however, has lost its importance, as all the Nordic countries are now parties to either the Brussels I Regulation (Sweden and Finland) or the Lugano Convention (Norway and Iceland).

-If a foreign judgment is not covered by any of the above-mentioned acts, it is not automatically recognised nor enforceable under Danish law, and it will consequently be necessary to obtain a judgment on recognition of the foreign judgment.
+If a foreign judgment is not covered by any of the above-mentioned acts, it is neither automatically recognised nor enforceable under Danish law, and it will consequently be necessary to obtain a judgment on recognition of the foreign judgment.
 Before a judgment can be enforced, it needs to be recognised.
 Court proceedings regarding recognition may in theory involve the Danish court hearing all the evidence before issuing a judgment.
 In addition to documents in Danish, the courts can be expected to accept documents in Swedish, Norwegian or English.
 Documents in other languages should be submitted in translated copies.
 The judgment obtained will be enforceable.

 Please refer to 2.1 Types of Domestic Judgments, where the enforceable types of domestic judgments are discussed.
-As foreign judgments covered by any of the acts mentioned under 2.1 Types of Domestic Judgments are enforceable in accordance with the rules in the the Administration of Justice Act, the approach to enforcement for different types of judgments will not vary from domestic to foreign judgments.
+As foreign judgments covered by any of the acts mentioned under 2.1 Types of Domestic Judgments are enforceable in accordance with the rules in the Administration of Justice Act, the approach to enforcement for different types of judgments will not vary from domestic to foreign judgments.

 Likewise, decisions on alternative sentences for foreign penalty payments or decisions by foreign courts on the serving of sentences for non-payment of maintenance cannot be enforced in Denmark.